-Incidental Open Space 10 or more units

-Major open Space 25 or more units

-Public Realm 10 or more units

-Public Art 100 or more units

 Education 25 or more units

 Off-site Highways No lower threshold

 Transport corridor 10 or more units

 Healthcare 75 or more units

 Community Facilities 50 or more units

 Sports Facilities 50 or more units

+Employment and Training Initiatives 100 or more units

 Commercial Off-site Highways No lower threshold

-Transport corridor:

-A1 Food Retail/Non Food Retail 1000 sqm or more floorspace

-B1 Including Offices Cinemas and 2500 sqm or more floorspace
+Transport corridor: A1 Food Retail/Non Food Retail B1 Including Offices Cinemas and 1000 sqm or more floorspace 2500 sqm or more floorspace

 Conference Facilities 1000 sqm or more floorspace

 D2 Including Leisure 1000 sqm or more floorspace

-Hospitals Higher and Further 2500 sqm or more floorspace
+Hospitals 2500 sqm or more floorspace

-Education

-Stadia 2500 sqm or more floorspace
+Higher and Further Education 2500 sqm or more floorspace

-1500 or more seats
+Stadia 1500 or more seats

 Public Art 1000 sqm or more floorspace

-Employment initiatives 25 or more new employees
+Employment and Training Initiatives 1,000 sqm or more floorspace and/or 50 or more new employees

-Other Ac required Coco by Coco bosis

-Otner As required Case by Case basis
+Other As required Case by Case basis

-- 7.3 Planning Obligations will be sought on developments below these thresholds if the Council feels that the site in question is part of a larger development site, particularly where the smaller application is being used as a way to avoid Planning Obligations.
+7.3 Planning Obligations will be sought on developments below these thresholds if the Council feels that the site in question is part of a larger development site, particularly where the smaller application is being used as a way to avoid Planning Obligations.
 When determining contributions, the Council will look at the cumulative impact of a number of adjoining small developments, or additional developments on the edge of previously developed sites.
-Developing sites incrementally or sub-dividing a site to avoid contributions will not be acceptable. - 7.4 This includes cases where one site is divided between different developers, or is proposed to be developed in a phased manner, the needs generated by the site as a whole should be assessed and used as the basis on which to seek contributions.
+Developing sites incrementally or sub-dividing a site to avoid contributions will not be acceptable.

+- 7.4 This includes cases where one site is divided between different developers, or is proposed to be developed in a phased manner.
+The needs generated by the site as a whole should be assessed and used as the basis on which to seek contributions.
 This is to ensure that the necessary contributions are divided fairly between developers on the whole site and so that services and facilities, to meet identical needs, can be delivered in a comprehensive, rather than piecemeal fashion. - 7.5 Schemes which are just under any of the relevant thresholds must meet the Council's density requirements and all other relevant Local Plan Policies.